Liverpool Leopards: English League North

 1978 saw a major restructure of Ice Hockey in the UK.
 The end of the Southern League saw the formation of the English League.
 Playing in the Northern division, Leopards finished second from bottom in the League's opening year.

 Under the guidance of chief coach Bill Wilson and Swedish player coach Åke Alm, who had arrived from national champions Murrayfield Racers, Liverpool strolled to the 79/80 League title.
 The Merseyside team won all 8 games, and became the first team to go the entire season undefeated in the league after beating Sheffield Knights 19–0.
 In the Icy Smith Cup (National Championship), Liverpool failed to reach the national final after they were knocked out by Blackpool losing 3–2 in the regional final.

 Charlie Birch, with a 91% save percentage over the season was named the League's Netminder of the Year and placed in the League's dream team alongside Bernie Butler, Frank Davies and Alan Mortimer.
 Alm was named Coach of the Year.

 80/81 saw Liverpool finish second to old foes Blackpool.
 Bernie Butler was once again a stand out player as he finished 3rd in the League's top scorers.

 Liverpool's final season saw them complete the season in fifth place, with Butler once again making the league's dream team.

 1982/83 saw another major restructure of the British game.
 The end of the English League saw the creation of the British Hockey League.
 Sponsored by Heineken, this saw the end of the regional leagues and the beginning of new national league structures, and even a TV deal with the BBC.
 Unfortunately the Leopards didn't get to take part in the new league structure, as they were disbanded in the summer before its inception.

 Liverpool Tournament

 The Leopards hosted an annual invitational tournament from 1949 to 1956.
-In its five-year existence, the home side managed to win the "C.W.
+In its five-year existence, the home side won the "C.W.
 Jones Cup" twice (1951/2 & 1954/5).
 The club also finished runners up on two occasions.